If I was to do my time in Naples again, I would change one thing. I would spend longer on the Amalfi Coast.

 How do you get from Naples to Sorrento?

-There are several ways to get from Naples to Sorrento – by ferry, by train, or with a car transfer.
+Because it’s one of the best day trips from Naples, there are several ways to get from Naples to Sorrento – by ferry, by train, or with a car transfer.

 My preference is for the ferry.
 It’s a bit more expensive than the train but it is faster, more comfortable, and much more scenic.
 What better way to start your trip to the Amalfi Coast than with a wonderful view of the shoreline as you approach.